Data Quality Metric Library

 Specific comments on the metric

-This metric only interrogates carriageways where the road is recorded with a road_type of "L" in the Roadnames table.
-Car parks recorded with a road_type of "L" are expected to 'fail' the test.
-An allowance has been made for this in the grading ranges.
-Paths, walkways, and other parts of the network with a different road_type, are excluded.
+This metric only interrogates carriageways where the road is recorded with a local road type.
+Carparks recorded with a local road type are expected to 'fail' the test, and an allowance has been made for this in the grading ranges.
+Paths, walkways, and other parts of the network with a different road type have been excluded.

 CWAY6a - Rural carriageways are generally not short